DevFortress-Inc/Lyria-Studio-Hybrid/README.md

     * Function: Contains the core algorithms for "Smart Stitching," crossfade calculation, and temporary file management.
 This is the DSP engine of the project.
 * lyria_generator.py
     * Role: Model Gateway.
-    * Function: Manages the asynchronous WebSocket connection to the Google Lyria model, handling stream buffering and binary decoding.
+    * Function: Manages the Vertex AI REST API connection to the Google Lyria-002 model, handling batch generation and audio file output.

 ### Frontend Layer (/frontend)
 A modern, responsive client built with Next.js 14 (App Router).